chef/supermarket/README.md

 1. Install Ruby 2.0 (latest patch) using your favorite Ruby manager
 1. Install Postgres (from [homebrew](http://brew.sh/) or the [app](http://postgresapp.com/))
+   NOTE: This application requires Postgresql version 9.2.
+Homebrew will install a later version by default.
+To install the earlier version using homebrew see this [stack overflow](http:
+//stackoverflow.com/a/4158763)
 1. Install Redis (required to run background jobs)
 1. Make sure both Postgres and the Redis server are running
 1. Install bundler